WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

    :figwidth: 250pt
    :align: center

-   Demonstration of waves.plotEta() method for the OSWEC example.
+   Demonstration of waves.plotElevation() method for the OSWEC example.

 Plot Spectrum